Death metal: Melodic death metal

 Melodic death metal band At the Gates performing in 2008.

 Swedish death metal could be considered the forerunner of "melodic death metal".
 Melodic death metal, occasionally shortened to "melodeath", is a fusion of heavy metal with elements of death metal.
 The subgenre is heavily influenced by the new wave of British heavy metal.
 Unlike most other death metal, melodeath usually features screams instead of growls, slower tempos, and much stronger emphasis on melody.
 Clean vocals may be used on occasion.
 Carcass is sometimes credited with releasing the first melodic death metal album with 1993's Heartwork, although Swedish bands In Flames, Dark Tranquillity, and At the Gates are usually mentioned as the main pioneers of the genre and of the Gothenburg metal sound.

 Old school death metal

 Old school death metal is a style of death metal that is characterized by slower tempos and simpler song structures.The style typically employs fewer blast beats and is less concerned with the technical aspects of songwriting.
 It gained prominence in the late 1990s, with bands like Repugnant, Thanatos, Necrophagia, Abscess, Bloodbath and Mortem.

+Psychedelic death metal

+Psychedelic death metal is death metal that incorporates elements of psychedelic music, such as Blood Incantation, Tomb Mold and Gigan.
+According to Stereogum: "The mere idea of psychedelic death metal appears self-evidently contradictory, like eco-friendly corporations or compassionate conservatism.
+Psychedelia aims toward the sky, toward astral beauty and transcendence, while death metal wallows in the muck of rage and viscera."

 Symphonic death metal

 Symphonic death metal is a genre of death metal that adds elements of classical music.
-Bands described as symphonic death metal include Fleshgod Apocalypse, Septicflesh, Necronomicon, and Children of Bodom.
+Bands described as symphonic death metal include Fleshgod Apocalypse, Septicflesh, MaYaN, and Children of Bodom.
 Haggard's 2000 album, Awaking the Centuries, has been described as death metal-styled symphonic metal.